atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 ---
 **Note: `AWSPowerUserAccess` permissions**

 As a getting started step, this guide suggests using one of the pre-defined, AWS-managed permission sets for your development team users and their access to their development AWS accounts.
-However, you will likely define your own customer set of permissions in AWS IAM to meet your business and security needs and supplant the initial permission set.
+However, you will likely define your own custom set of permissions in AWS IAM to meet your business and security needs and supplant the initial permission set.

 ---